This post was last updated on September 10th, 2020 at 06:22 pm

 There is this misconception that to truly customize your Android phone and optimize its performance, you have to root the device.
 This is true for the most part.
-However, Google has made their operating system a lot easier to customize in comparison to Apple’s iOS.
+However, Google has made its operating system a lot easier to customize in comparison to Apple’s iOS.
 There are several cool hacks and tricks that you might not know about that can really enhance the performance and usability of your Android device.
 The question now is Android Hack Without Rooting possible.

 Especially relevant: Universal guide on how to root/jailbreak/unlock your smartphone

 Your Android device can use LED light to track color changes under your skin, essentially allowing it to act as a heart-rate monitor.
-There are loads of Apps on the play store for Instant Heart Rate.
-Instant heart rate is one of our favourite apps that allow you have to a de-facto heart-rate monitor everywhere you go.
+There are loads of apps on the play store for Instant Heart Rate.
+Instant heart rate is one of our favorite apps that allow you have to a de-facto heart-rate monitor everywhere you go.
 You can download it right from the Google Play Store.

-Another Android Hack Without Rooting is the one that allows you to Install Linux.
-You would think to install a whole operating system onto your phone might involve android hacks and would be an extremely difficult task, but it actually quite easy.
+Another Android Hack Without Rooting is the one that allows you to install Linux.
+You would think installing a whole operating system onto your phone might involve android hacks and would be an extremely difficult task, but it actually quite easy.
 In the Google Play Store, there is an app called Debian Noroot.
 All you have to do is download the app and go to your home screen.
 You will now be able to install programs for Linux.
 This is an awesome feature for all Android users who love Linux but do not want to resort to rooting their phone in order to do so.

 Do you cherish the idea of recording a call without someone knowing it?
 It might not be ethical, but it is certainly cool.
-The feature can be useful when having phone calls with either telemarketer or trying to get customer service.
+The feature can be useful when having phone calls with either telemarketers or trying to get customer service.
 Please make sure it is legal to record conversations wherever you are at.
 Different states have different laws.
 There are many apps that you can install to record calls, but many of them require you to root your phone.
 Automatic Call Recorder is one that doesn’t.
 This app is free and easy to set up.

 Also, you can remotely wipe or lock your phone on an Android phone that is not rooted.
 When you lose your phone, your first instinct is to panic.
 Now someone could have access to your phone and all its data.
 Luckily. you can lock your phone remotely.
 You can do this in Android Device Manager.
 Here, you can not only lock your phone, you can even erase all the data if you need to.
 This is a vital feature that all phones should be equipped with.
 Many folks have lost their phones, or even had their phones stolen by someone they know.
-This feature while won’t help you recover your phone, it will however, give you the peace of mind you need to erase any important information on your device.
+This feature while won’t help you recover your phone, it will, however, give you the peace of mind you need to erase any important information on your device.

 You can use various apps to create shortcuts using your navigation buttons.
 This sort of android hacks is great if you want to clean up your home screen.
 For example, you can assign a shortcut to access File Manager so you don’t have to waste space on your screen for something that is boring but still useful.
 There are a ton of options here.
 You can instantly launch your camera, instantly navigate to your security settings, and more.